 Dan Adams is the Founder and President of The AIM Institute, and author of New Product Blueprinting: The Handbook for B2B Organic Growth.
 In over 40 years working within and with Fortune 500 corporations, he has explored all aspects of B2B innovation, building New Product Blueprinting from the ground up.
 He is a chemical engineer and holder of many patents and innovation awards, including a listing in the National Inventors Hall of Fame.

-One of the foremost experts in B2B innovation, Dan has taught thousands of B2B professionals in every region of the world in hundreds of workshops.
+One of the foremost experts in B2B innovation, Dan has taught tens of thousands of B2B professionals in every region of the world in hundreds of workshops.
 An award-winning speaker, he has lectured at Wharton’s Executive MBA program and other North American & European universities, and is a popular industry keynote speaker.

 Dan logs up to a quarter-million miles annually speaking to groups around the world.
 He is a frequent keynote speaker at major trade association events, where he inspires B2B innovation and sustainable, organic growth.
 Since 2005, he has taught thousands of B2B professionals in hundreds of in-depth workshops.
 Download his speaker kit.

 “He is one of the best speakers I have had and one of the best to work with behind the scenes…Dan’s enthusiasm, personal skills and genuine interest in changing mind-sets and teaching the skills/process needed to excel in product innovation is unparalleled.”

 “Dan spoke at our annual member’s meeting on all things innovation, and he was fantastic!
 His story was crisp and clear, and he maintained very high energy on the stage.
 He’d be a great addition to your event.”